IsaacWoods/poplar/book/kernel/kernel_objects.md

 # Kernel Objects
-Kernel Objects are how Pebble represents resources that can be interacted with from userspace.
+Kernel Objects are how Poplar represents resources that can be interacted with from userspace.
 They are all allocated a unique ID.

 ### Handles